Madfarm/AWS-sandbox/module8/SupportPlans.md

 - designated TAM who will proactively monitor your environment and assist with optimization
 - access to proactive reviews, workshops, and deep dives

+# Technical Account Managers
+part of the concierge support team that comes with both of the Enterprise Support options they provide:
+- infrastructure event management
+- Well-Architected reviews
+- operations reviews

+Well-Architected Reviews - Architectures are checked against the six pillars of the Well-Architected Framework: Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability